creative-apple/STM32_MPU6050_ComplementartFilter/README.md

 # Code
 This project succeed to this project https://github.com/creative-apple/STM32-MPU6050

-Follow the formal project for better understanding.
+Follow the predecessor project for better understanding.

-If you already followed formal project, you can only add one line to get Angle.
+If you already followed predecessor project, you need to add only one line to get Angle.

 ```
 	if(MPU6050_DataReady() == 1)